ajaybalaji1119/Payloads/README.md

 # Payloads

-Password- infected, payload for medusa
+Password- infected, payload for medusa and empire